open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a>.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 If "works" or "services", map to the lot's `.mainProcurementCategory`.
 If "supplies", set the lot's `.mainProcurementCategory` to 'goods'.
 If "combined", add to the lot's `.additionalProcurementCategories` array.

 ```xml
 <cbc:ProcurementTypeCode listName="contract-nature">works</cbc:ProcurementTypeCode>